xjdeng/Easy_Image/README.md

 First, go to [Peterjc123's Google Drive folder](https://drive.google.com/drive/folders/0B-X0-FlSGfCYdTNldW02UGl4MXM) and download the version corresponding to your Python version (3.5 or 3.6).
 Make sure you pick the one corresponding to your version of [CUDA](https://developer.nvidia.com/cuda-90-download-archive) (or lack thereof, in that case, pick a CPU version.)

 Note that this repository only officially supports Pytorch 0.3.0.
 It may work with later versions but it's not guaranteed!
+Alternatively, you can also use the "Mac and Linux" instructions below to download the latest version of Pytorch for Windows.  **As of this writing, the latest version, 0.4.0, works for my Windows 10 system.**

 Then install using conda: